Fast Computing Formulas for some Dirichlet L-Series: Comments and Conclusions

-\begin{acknowledgement} My deep thanks to Jesus Guillera for his kind support, the original idea of accelerating Hurwitz via WZ to get efficient $L$--Series is his \cite{GUI}.
-My gratitude also for several talks that encouraged me to write this article presenting these new proven formulas together with their experimental results.\ \end{acknowledgement}
+Jes\'us Guillera has passed away few days ago after a long illness.
+It is a deeply felt loss.
+My sincere appreciation to him for his kind support, the original idea of accelerating Hurwitz via WZ to get efficient $L$--Series is his \cite{GUI}.
+My heartfelt gratitude also for his visionary concepts and several talks that encouraged me to write this article presenting these new proven formulas together with their experimental results.\